parduckids/milestone-project-four/README.md

 * "Subsurface" is developed as my Milestone Project 4 for the Code Institute's Diploma in Web Application Development course.
 This project incorporates a range of technologies, including HTML, CSS, JavaScript, Django, and PostgreSQL.
 Multiple Django apps were used to structure the application effectively, and Stripe integration was implemented to handle secure ticket transactions.
 ---
+- Please be aware that this web app was created as a portfolio project only, not for commercial or public use.

 ## Contents